PeshwariNaan/node-design-project/README.md

 # Natours App

-This web-app is designed to keep track of a users job application status.
-A user that is hunting for a job can enter information about that job including the name of the company, the location of the job, type of job (full-time, part-time, internship), the title of the position and the status of the application (Pending, Interview or declined).
-The app records and displays all jobs that have been applied for and shows stats for the past 6 months of job applications in a bar or area graph.
-The user can also search
+This is a web application for a tour company that offers nature tours in North America.
+Users can browse the available tours and purchase them using a secure Stripe api.

+Although this was a course project, this code is my own.
+The API developement was very much based on the course content but much of the content and packages used in the course were outdated by a matter of years and no longer relavent.
+The code and packages used in this project are the most current ( at the time of completion ) and reflects in my ability to go through documantation and find solutions for complex problems

-This is my solution to the Jobify web app from John Smilga's MERN Stack Course 2023 - MongoDB, Express, React and NodeJS.
+- MongoDB, Express, React and NodeJS.

 ## Table of contents